sombrabr/getdata-courseproject/README.md

 Human Activity Recognition Using Smartphones Data Set
 -----------------------------------------------------

+The data set contains information about a experiment to detect the human activity using a smartphone's accelerometer and gyroscope.
+This data was donated to the UCI's Machine Learning Repository on 12/10/2012.

+See `CodeBook.md` for more information on how the raw data was transformed to a tidy data and the variables information.

 ### Running the script

 To run the script in `run_analysis.R`, you should have downloaded the data set